 For our younger kids, we always let them know how proud we are the next morning after staying in bed!
 Having a sticker chart where my son gets to put a star on himself for each day is something we have done for each one of our kids.
 As they get older, we also work toward a bigger goal where they can earn something special of their choosing.

 There you have it 7 steps to a successful Toddler bedtime routine!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Did this help you?
+Did this help you in establishing a Toddler Bedtime Routine?
 Share it on Pinterest!